 The proposed Adopted Budget for FY 2017-18 is balanced and totals \$51,885,578 (Total Requirements).
 Changes from the Recommended Budget approved in June to the proposed Adopted Budget are described above and in the attached FY 2017-18 Adopted Budget Summary.

-Recommend JPA Governing Board approve the FY 2017-18 Final Adopted Budget.
-Operations Committee members present at the September 12, 2017, meeting concurred with this recommendation.
+Recommend JPA Operations Committee approve the FY 2017-18 Final Adopted Budget.

 Attached Document

 FY 2017-18 Adopted Budget Summary